Bowie Memorial Hospital Board Members are hitting reset on their plans to sell the now closed facility.

-This decision comes shortly after the members chose to discontinue further negotiations with the hospital's potential buyer, the Brough Group.
+At today’s board meeting members voted to discontinue negotiations with the hospitals potential buyer, the Brough Group.

 Board CEO Lynn Heller said the reason for this decision is the Brough Group does not want to purchase any of the hospital’s real estate; it only wants to operate the hospital.

 “The Brough Group’s model was that they wanted the authority of the board to open the hospital itself, and them manage it and then have an option to purchase it if things went well,” said Heller.

 Heller said this was never an option for the board.

 “It gets us right back in where we were at before.
 The board doesn't have the money to operate and run the hospital,” said Heller.